zac0473/GymBro/README.md

 - You can locate my visual component by in the splash screen
 - You can save the state of my application by clicking the "Save my workout records" on the main menu
 - You can reload the state of my application by clicking the "Reload my previous workout records" on the main menu

+**Phase 4: Task 2**

+Sat Apr 06 14:41:24 PDT 2024 An Workout Session with duration 87 minutes added to Workout Records

+Sat Apr 06 14:41:29 PDT 2024 An Workout Session with duration 61 minutes added to Workout Records

+Sat Apr 06 14:41:32 PDT 2024 An Workout Session with duration 30 minutes added to Workout Records

+Sat Apr 06 14:41:35 PDT 2024 An Workout Session with duration 45 minutes added to Workout Records